pokon548/OysterOS/docs/README.md

 ## Reuse this repo
 Wanna reuse this repo to buid your NixOS?
 Great!
 Just fork it with few notice required below:
-- This repo is licensed with MIT license
+- This repo is licensed under MIT license
-- sops-nix is identical for me.
+- sops-nix is not world readable.
 You must modify it (Otherwise you will not pass the build.
 You cannot decrypt my secrets anyway)
+- `MiniOyster` is a stub input for me passing CI builds and including private configs.
+You may wanna change it to your own input.
+See [MiniOyster](https://github.com/pokon548/MiniOyster) for details.

 ## Credit (& Reference)
 - [NixOS](https://nixos.org)